 Angle of longitudinal inclination of the axis of rotation

-The caster angle is the angle at which the top of the steering axle is tilted forward or backward from the vertical when viewed from the side of the vehicle.
-Tilt back is positive and forward is negative.
-The caster angle affects the ability of the steering to maintain the desired course of the vehicle, but does not affect tire wear.
-The caster angle is affected by the weakening of the springs and the overloading of the vehicle.
-A wheel with a smaller caster angle will move towards the center of the vehicle.
-In this case, the vehicle will move or lean towards the wheel that has a smaller positive caster angle.
-The pitch angle is measured in degrees and cannot be adjusted.
+Caster is the angle at which the top of the steering axis is tilted forward or backward from the vertical when viewed from the side of the vehicle.
+Caster is positive toward the rear and negative toward the front.
+Caster affects the ability of the steering to maintain the vehicle's heading, but does not affect tire wear.
+Caster is affected by spring slack and vehicle overload.
+A wheel with a smaller caster angle will tend to be pulled toward the center of the vehicle.
+In this case, the vehicle will tend to move or lean toward the wheel with the smaller positive caster angle.
+Caster is measured in degrees and is not adjustable.

 Collapse

 Camber is the deviation of the top of the tire from the vertical when viewed from the front of the vehicle.
-If the tires are tilted outward, then the camber is positive.
-If the tires are tilted inward, then the camber is negative.
+If the tires are tilted outward, the camber is positive.
+If the tires are tilted inward, the camber is negative.
 The camber angle is measured in degrees relative to the vertical.
-Camber affects both the ability to keep the desired course of the car, and tire wear.
+Camber affects both the vehicle's ability to maintain a desired course and tire wear.

-If the vehicle's positive camber is too high, the outer shoulder area of the tire will wear out.
-If the negative camber of the car wheel is too large, then the inner shoulder area of the tire will wear out.
+If the positive camber of a car wheel is too great, the outer shoulder of the tire will wear out.
+If the negative camber of a car wheel is too great, the inner shoulder of the tire will wear out.

-The inclination of the axis of rotation is the deviation of the upper point of the steering knuckle from the vertical.
-The steering axis angle is measured between true vertical and a line through the center of the strut and the lower ball joint as viewed from the front of the vehicle.
+Steering axis inclination is the deviation of the top of the steering knuckle from the vertical.
+Steering axis inclination is measured between the true vertical and a line through the center of the strut and the lower ball joint when viewed from the front of the vehicle.

-Pivot tilt helps keep the vehicle in a straight line and return the wheel to the straight line.
-The tilt of the steering axis for vehicles with front-wheel drive axles must be negative.
+The steering axis inclination helps maintain the straight-line motion of the vehicle and return the wheel in the direction of straight-line motion.
+The steering axis inclination for vehicles with front drive axles should be negative.

-The run-in shoulder is the distance along the road surface between the true vertical and the line passing through the center of the strut and the lower ball joint.
-The run-in shoulder is built into the design of the car.
-The roll arm is not adjustable.
+The rolling shoulder is the distance along the road surface between the true vertical and a line passing through the center of the strut and the lower ball joint.
+The rolling shoulder is built into the vehicle design.
+The rolling shoulder is not adjustable.

-Backward offset is the distance that a front hub and bearing assembly can be moved relative to the other front hub and bearing assembly.
-The shift back is mainly due to road obstacles or collision.
+Rearward setback is the distance that a front hub and bearing assembly can be offset from another front hub and bearing assembly.
+Rearward setback is primarily caused by road obstructions or collisions.

 Angle of rotation

-Steering angle is the angle of rotation of each of the front wheels about the vertical axis when the car makes a turn.
+Steering angle is the angle at which each front wheel turns relative to the vertical axis when the vehicle is turning.